HCBrooks-lab/Movie-Project/README.md

 ## Column Descriptions

-This section outlines selecct columns from the movie_metadata.csv dataset used in this analysis.
+This section outlines select columns from the movie_metadata.csv dataset used in this analysis.

 - **color**: Film color format (Black and White)
 - **director_name**: Name of the movie's director